Al0den/tester.nvim/README.md

 ## Customization

-The default setup is required and comes with no options at the time being, however some feature are configurable after plugin load
+The default setup function needs to be ran before the plugin is correctly usable, and comes with the defaults:
 ```lua
 --The default function needs to be called in order to get all the faetures, and the default setup is as such:
 require"tester".setup({